Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Experiments

 \section{Experiments}

-\paragraph{Implementation Details.} We utilize Dinov2~\citep{oquab2023dinov2} and SigLIP~\citep{zhai2023sigmoid} as the visual encoders in our experiments following OpenVLA~\citep{kim24openvla}.
-Furthermore, we utilize LMDeploy to deploy InternVL2-26B and annotate a total of 1,213,479 images.
+\paragraph{Implementation Details.} We utilize Dinov2~\cite{oquab2023dinov2} and SigLIP~\cite{zhai2023sigmoid} as vision encoders in our experiments following OpenVLA~\cite{kim24openvla}.
+We utilize LMDeploy to deploy InternVL and annotate a total of 1,213,479 images.
 We conduct three iterative rounds of SID training on MP3D environments and one iteration of scaling up on 800 HM3D environments.
-Finally, we use the weights of LXMERT~\citep{tan2019lxmert} to initialize DUET, pretrain the agent from scratch for 124k iterations with a batch size of 1024 at a learning rate of $1\times 10^{-5}$ on 8 GPUs, and finetune it on the downstream tasks.
+We use the weights of LXMERT~\cite{tan2019lxmert} to initialize DUET, pretrain the agent from scratch for 124k iterations with a batch size of 1024 at a learning rate of $1\times 10^{-5}$ on 8 GPUs, and finetune it on the downstream tasks.
 The detailed analysis of the computational cost is presented in Table~\ref{tab:compute}, with all experiments conducted on NVIDIA A800 GPUs.
+Furthermore, to validate the generalization of SID-VLN data across different architectures on continuous environments, we follow VLN-CE~\cite{krantz2020beyond} to transfer the DUET-generated discrete trajectories to continuous ones to train StreamVLN~\cite{wei2025streamvln}, a streaming Video-LLM framework build upon LLaVA-Video~\cite{zhang2024llava} 7B model.
+We evaluate the trained model on VLN-CE~\cite{krantz2020beyond} benchmark using the Habitat simulator.